 Trustee Meetings attended Out of a possible

-Mrs L Allen, Community Trustee 4 4
+Mrs L Allen, Community Trustee 3 4

-Mrs J Lunn, Community Trustee 3 5
+Mrs J Lunn, Community Trustee 1 1

-Mrs C Savage, Staff Trustee 2 3
+Mrs C Savage, Staff Trustee 4 4

-Mr B Woolf, Community Trustee & Vice Chair 4 5
+Mr B Woolf, Community Trustee & Vice Chair 0 2

-Mr P Hodges, Community Trustee & Chair of 5 5
+Mr P Hodges, Community Trustee & Chair of 4 4

 Governors

-Mrs G Hindes, Staff Trustee 3 3
+Mrs G Hindes, Staff Trustee 4 4

-Mrs S Price, Community Trustee 5 5
+Mrs S Price, Community Trustee 4 4

-Mr L Brooks, Parent Trustee 0 5
+Mr L Brooks, Parent Trustee 0 4

-Mr R Savage, Community Trustee 4 4
+Mrs L Holland, Parent Trustee 2 4

-Mrs L Holland, Parent Trustee 5 5
+Ms S Warnes, Principal and Accounting Officer 4 4

-Ms S Warnes, Principal and Accounting Officer 3 3
+Mr I Harding, Community Governor 4 4

-Mr I Harding, Community Governor 5 5
+Miss S May-Emberson, Parent Trustee 0 0

-Mrs D Onslow, Parent Trustee 0 1
+Mrs V Thompson, Parent Trustee 0 0

-The academy has a strong Board of Trustees and attendance at meetings is typically very high, hosting meetings via zoom has had a positive impact on meeting attendance; however work commitments for some members of the Board of Trustees makes attendance at all meetings difficult.
-Owing to COVID-19 FGB meetings for the 2020 - 2021 academic year have been held remotely via zoom.
+The academy has a strong Board of Trustees and attendance at meetings is typically very high.
+Meetings have been held in the school with the option to join via zoom; this has had a positive impact on meeting attendance, however zoom is no longer a viable option going forward.
+It should also be noted that work commitments for some members of the Board of Trustees makes attendance at all meetings difficult.